-While you play...
+The best musicians find different ways to interpret passages that sound repetitive.
+How can you interpret this prelude, making it sound alive and...
 Sign up for a Gold membership to read the practice tips.

 I am new on the piano and (also seeking to learn the b flat trumpet) wondering if anyone might want to help on the aspects related to piano and music theory, per chance?
 I would be most grateful for your thoughts on the following:

 1. I am seeking the music score for the above mentioned piece by Bach and cannot find it anywhere on this site.
 I am only a silver member, and cannot justify getting a gold membership.
 Would anyone be able to help?

 2. I am new on learning music theory, and have commenced on a beginner's piano course, which comprises of a block of ten lessons, that's all.
 Book prescribed is : The Classic Piano Course Book1: Starting to Play, by Carol Barratt.
 And want to be able to learn more at a deeper level and hope to continue to do so, but have become extremely frustrated at the scope of the lectures already, as it does not cover off the music theory and essentials.
 Hence, I have embarked on making a discovery on topics related to major and minor scales and music theory.
 Topics such as: Cycle of fifths (which I am struggling on and would greatly appreaciate some help on assisting me to grasp the concepts and the system).

 Basically, I have commenced on reading the following text: The AB Guide to Music Theory Part1 by Eric Taylor, ABRSM.

 3. Also struggling on the follwoing topics: Tonics and Triads, Key Signatures; Name of scale degrees.